1-800-269-7095

 x

-I understand that by submitting this form, I consent to be contacted by email, phone, text message or any other form of communication by Reeves College.
-My consent can be withdrawn at any time.
+By submitting this form, I consent to be contacted by a Reeves College representative via email, phone, text message, or any other communication method.
+I also agree to receive promotional messages.
+I can withdraw my consent at any time.

 Main Connect News Black History Month: Influential Black Canadians Who Made a Difference